 Escrow fees, for example, will run you about $2.00 for every $1,000 of your home’s purchase price above the base rate that’s charged for their service.
 Everything from documentation and courier or wire transfer services will cost you extra, too.
 You may also be expected to pay for:

-- Title insurance to protect the buyer against liens and other encumbrances that can hinder them from taking ownership
+- Title insurance protects the buyer against liens and other encumbrances that can hinder them from taking ownership

 - HOA document preparation and transfer fees